David405/fiction-framework/README.md

 # fictional
-A custom CSS framework for buidling web pages
+A custom CSS framework for building web pages

 This purpose of this project was to implement my own grid-based framework.
 The framework should include: